.jpeg)

-20 Great Bakery Websites to Guide Your Bakeshop’s Web Design
+20 Great Bakery Websites To Guide Your Bakeshop’s Web Design

 Table of Contents

 Seeing a well-designed bakery website wasn’t all that common until recently, but times have changed.
 Every business needs a strong online presence these days, and this includes bakeries.
-No matter if it’s a big bakery chain (for example the Bimbo Bakeries website) or a local business, it should always harness the power of SEO.
-Here you’ll find some of the best examples, as well as tons of bakery website ideas for your business.

 Bakery website ideas with stunning photos

-From bakery menus to social media posts, few things are as effective in getting people to pause and notice your brand, as mouth-watering photos of your sweetest treats.
 For the same reason, it’s a great idea to use photography on your website, especially on your landing page.
 Just remember that all photos should be optimized for the web so that your website can load quickly.

 1. Carlo’s Bakery